thestevenbell/tic-tac-toe/readME.md

 #TO DO
 ##JS TO DO
 - add i (instruction) icon with dropdown
-- highlight winner for 3 seconds with winner banner and highlight the winning x/o icons
--add x/o winner tally to the players side
+-add x/o winner tally to the top bar
 -reset the game board after single game win
 -reset the game tally after 3 wins
--restart game witout force page reload by click on reset button -deal with tie in game - reset the round?
+-restart game witout force page reload by click on reset button -add board/reset button to 1/5 game win notice without resetting the counter -deal with tie in game - reset the round?
 -DRY up code
 ##JS DONE